Topics and Hazards

+New and young workers are three times more likely to be injured during their first month on the job than at any other time.
 Vulnerable workers are those who recently moved to Ontario from another province or country, have just started their first job, or are returning to the workforce after a long absence.
-Vulnerable workers also include people who work in an "underground" economy, especially those who do not have documentation, who are refugees, or whose English language skills are inadequate.

 Your customers rely on you to ensure that their products are stored and distributed properly.
 Every day, you manage logistical processes for the safe operation of your warehouse/distribution centre and control the hazards that could put your workers, your customers' products, and your business at risk.

-Year after year, roughly one in six lost-time injuries results from falls, according to Workplace Safety and Insurance Board statistics.
 Falls are the leading cause of fatal accidents in the Ontario construction industry and have caused injury and death across Ontario workplaces.
+If your workers face fall hazards, you're required to provide them with fall-protection training and equipment.